ArayikGevorgyan/AML-Transaction-Monitoring/README.md

 ## Overview

 This system simulates a real-world AML transaction monitoring platform used by financial institutions to detect, investigate, and report suspicious financial activity.
-It implements rule-based detection, fuzzy sanctions screening against the official OFAC SDN list, alert generation, case management, and a full audit trail — all within a modern dark-themed fintech dashboard UI with light mode support.
+It implements rule-based detection, fuzzy sanctions screening against the official OFAC SDN list, alert generation, case management, and a full audit trail.

 ---